ruinedm/C-Garbage-Collector/README.md

 - **Easy Integration**: Designed to be easily integrated into existing C projects.
 - **Memory Allocation Tracking**: Keeps track of all allocated memory blocks for efficient deallocation.

+## TO DO
+- **Reference Counting**: Implement a reference counting mechanism for each allocated block.
+This way, a block of memory can be freed only when its reference count drops to zero.
+This is especially useful in complex programs where the same memory might be used in different parts of the program.

 ## Installation

 To use CGC in your project, include the `cgc.h` header file and ensure the CGC source files are compiled with your project.